- 30 Jul 2020

 Digital connectivity has never been more vital than it has proven to be during the last few months, whether supporting our health and emergency services or in enabling people to work or study from home and stay connected to friends and family.

 The telecoms sector is also critical in supporting the development and growth of Scotland’s economy, especially in more remote areas and in support of a resilient and green recovery from the impacts of COVID-19.

 This is a further update to the 14 January 2021 Coronavirus (COVID-19): statement to telecommunications operators which confirmed the role of telecoms as part of our critical national infrastructure (CNI) and confirmed the key worker status of telecoms staff who have been undertaking critical maintenance and repairs throughout this challenging period.

 This update does not constitute legal advice.

-Inevitably, opening parts of our economy and society has provided new opportunities for the virus to spread and the Coronavirus (COVID-19): Scotland’s Strategic Framework was published on 23 October 2020, setting out how we will work to suppress the virus to the lowest possible level and keep it there, while we strive to return to a more normal life for as many people as possible and tackle the four harms we know the virus causes.
+Inevitably, opening parts of our economy and society has provided new opportunities for the virus to spread and the Coronavirus (COVID-19): Scotland’s Strategic Framework was updated on 23 February 2021, setting out how we will work to suppress the virus to the lowest possible level and keep it there, while we strive to return to a more normal life for as many people as possible and tackle the four harms we know the virus causes.

 Level 0 (baseline) and Level 1